Rajpratik71/opscode-summit-2013-wiki/Tuesday-Azure-1130.md

 Use Thor heavily for command line, considering dropping that because it uses reflection at runtime & that's slow.
 Considering using Clamp - more object-oriented method and can pass loading options and lazy-load dependencies instead of having one huge Thorfile that is getting hard to maintain - like Ruby's autoload

-Now when running "berks help" won't also load the installer.
+Now when running `berks help` won't also load the installer.

 What about Ruby autoloading?
 Would like to use it.
 Autoload if you define a constant as a symbol, ruby will search for symbol of that name to require that file to initialize a file.
 Long thread on ruby forum that it's not thread safe.
 Matz said it was dead in Ruby 3.
 That being said Bundler uses autoloading.